idleberg/vscode-nsis/README.md

 #### Drunken NSIS

-Fuzzy syntax completions are available through “Drunken NSIS”, which tries to iron out some of the inconsistencies in the NSIS language, for instance word order.
+Fuzzy syntax completions that try to iron out some of the inconsistencies in the NSIS language, for instance word order.
+The name is taken from the Sublime Text package of the same name.

 **Examples:**